 Mistaken Foreign Myths about Shambhala

-Most if not all of his works of art are regarded to represent actual Tibetan and Himalayan landscapes and places that can still be seen and recognizable to this day.
+Most if not all of Roerich's works of art are regarded to represent actual Tibetan and Himalayan landscapes and places that can still be seen and recognizable to this day.
 However, among his hundreds of paintings there is one that stands alone in what it represents, clearly showing a mild weather climate containing nearly sub-tropical plants and a lightly dressed woman surrounded in the background by barren, snowy mountains: The painting below shows hot springs and rich vegetation in the midst of barren, snowy mountains, creating a micro-climate.

 The deeply spiritual holy man, Lama Anagarika Govinda (1898-1985), who lived and traveled extensively in India and Tibet most of his adult life, in his book The Way of the White Clouds (1966), Part 4, Return to Western Tibet, Chapter 45(see), speaking from his own personal experiences of the many unknown, hidden and mysterious places and canyons of Tibet, writes:

 "(T)he surrounding highlands, accessible only through some narrow rock-clefts and gorges, known only to the local inhabitants, there were flower-bedecked gardens, surrounded by trees and fields of golden wheat and fertile pastures, through which, like silver veins, flowed the water of crystal-clear mountain streams.
 There were lofty temples, monasteries and castles, rising from the surrounding rock-pinnacles."

 From his Enlightenment forward, the Buddha, as part of his teaching method, presented his deeply held spiritual and philosophical concepts to those so interested through the use of comparisons, allegories, similes, and metaphors.
 The following is presented in the same comparison, allegory, simile, and metaphor fashion for the same reasons.